Ageing and sexing details:

 However, there is considerable variation in tail appearance among both

-HY and AHY birds, and between subspecies, so tail characteristics should
+HY and AHY birds, so tail characteristics should

 be used in combination with the wing.